jbaznik/ansible-collection-selfhosted/roles/paperlessngx/README.md

 Installs [paperless-ngx](https://docs.paperless-ngx.com) - a community-supported open-source document management system that transforms your physical documents into a searchable online archive.

+[!NOTE]
+ > The role is tested to run on a bridge network.
+ > Running on host network (which is the default) may cause issues with Redis.

 ## Role Variables

 - `paperlessngx_version`